kirupa.com - CSS3: Animations vs. Transitions

 Differences

-Animations and transitions show their differences when it comes to how you trigger them to play, how complicated of a transition you can define, and how formal you must be in being able to use them.
+Animations and transitions show their differences when it comes to how you trigger them to play, whether they loop easily, how complicated of a transition you can define, how formal you must be in being able to use them, and how well they play with JavaScript.
 Let's explore those topics in greater detail.

 Triggering